spences10/mcp-svelte-docs/definitions/cookies.md

 Notes:

-- `event.fetch` forwards cookies for same-origin and certain subdomains; otherwise add them in `handleFetch`.
+- `event.fetch` forwards cookies for same-origin requests; to forward to other origins, add headers in `handleFetch`.